ACM40960/project-Pyate/README.md

 In the next screen select the URL Tab and enter URL and local file for repository to be cloned into as shown in image.

-Finally click clone nad the Repository would be cloned into local machine.
+Finally click clone and the Repository would be cloned into local machine.

 # Software and Library requirements to run the Project:

+Software used to build best suited models is R and IDE used is R studio.

 As the Project is developed in R one must need R and R studio to run the project and below are the instructions to install the same.